jordanhenshaw/Charlie-Kirk-FREEDOM/misc/hammer.md

-**Legal Notice & Disclaimer**
-This document is a working research summary compiled for informational and analytical purposes only.
+Legal Notice & Disclaimer: This document is a working research summary compiled for informational and analytical purposes only.
 It reflects publicly available reports, statements, and observable behavior at the time of writing.
 Nothing contained herein should be interpreted as a verified fact, legal conclusion, or allegation of criminal conduct by any individual or entity.
 The author(s) do not assert or imply guilt, innocence, liability, or wrongdoing.
 Readers are cautioned that all persons are presumed innocent until proven guilty in a court of law.
 This material is intended solely for private study, discussion, and documentation of public discourse.
-All factual references are drawn from verifiable public sources.

 ---